apache/servicecomb-website/_release/service_center_downloads.md

 **Verifying the release**

 It is essential that you verify the integrity of the downloaded files using the PGP or SHA signatures.
  The PGP signatures can  be verified using GPG or PGP.
  Please download the [KEYS](https://www.apache.org/dist/servicecomb/KEYS){:target="_blank"} as well as the asc signature files for relevant distribution.
 It is recommended to get these files from the main distribution [directory](https://www.apache.org/dist/servicecomb/servicecomb-service-center/){:target="_blank"} and not from the mirrors.
  ```
- gpg -i KEYS
+ gpg -import KEYS

  or

  pgpk -a KEYS

  or

  pgp -ka KEYS

 ```